 7.5 When inventories are sold, the carrying amount of those inventories should be recognised as an expense in the period in which the related revenue is recognised.
-The amount of any writedown of inventories to net realisable value and all losses of inventories should be recognised as an expense in the period in which the write-down or loss occurs.
-The amount of any reversal of any write-down of inventories arising from an increase in net realisable value should be recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.
+The amount of any write-down of inventories to net realisable value and all losses of inventories should be recognised as an expense in the period in which the write-down or loss occurs.
+The amount of any reversal of any write-down of inventories arising from an increase in net realisable value should be recognised as an expense in the amount of inventories recognised as an expense in the period in which the amount of inventories recognised as an expense in the period in which the reversal of inventories recognised as an expense in the period in which the reversal occurs.